 “We want to get the game in your hands as soon as possible so you can experience the unforgettable version of a haunted Tokyo that we’ve been hard at work building.
 At the same time, we’re also focused on protecting the health of everyone at Tango.
 Our new release window will give us time to bring the world of Ghostwire to life as we’ve always envisioned it.”

-- US-only: our PS5 restock tracker
+- Live blog: our PS5 restock tracker

 - Check out the best PS5 games